-Mongolian beef is a very mysterious recipe that came to us from China.
+Mongolian beef is a very mysterious recipe that came to us from Asia.
 You’ve probably seen it in Asian restaurants, especially Chinese takeaways.

 The name of this recipe might make you think it’s from Mongolia – a country in East Asia, but no, it’s not a Mongolian recipe.
 It’s a delicious and popular dish in the Chinese and Taiwanese cuisines.